Certified Asthma Educators

 If you are unable to keep an appointment, please cancel at least 24 hours in advance, to avoid a $30 cancellation fee.
 A new patient appointment takes approximately two to three hours.
 Follow-up appointments should be scheduled with the physician who was seen for the initial evaluation.
 We suggest you schedule a follow-up appointment three months in advance in order to find a convenient appointment time.

-Please bring your insurance information and necessary forms with you at the time of your visit.
+Please bring your insurance information and the necessary forms with you at the time of your visit.
 We do ask that payment of benefits be assigned to our office if you choose to have us file your claim.
 Also, please be aware that many plans now have HIGH DEDUCTIBLES ($1,500 – $4,000) which means that the patient is responsible for total payment of their charges until the deductible is met.
 Our physicians participate in most of the Managed Care Organizations and many of the traditional commercial insurance plans.
-It is best to check with our office to see if we participate with your particular plan.
+It is best to check with your insurance to see if we participate with your particular plan.
 Please remember that some HMO and POS plans require pre-authorization (referrals) before we can render any services.
 If you do not have a referral, you will be asked to sign a waiver, and you will be responsible for the entire charge.
 For information about your individual coverage, please contact your insurance carrier directly.

-It is our policy to request payment of co-pays and non-covered services at the time of your visit. the initial visit charges include allergy testing and other procedures, charges may vary from $65 – $800.
+It is our policy to request payment of co-pays and non-covered services at the time of your visit.
+The initial visit charges include allergy testing and other procedures, charges may vary from $65 – $800.
 While we are happy to file applicable charges to your insurance, some plans have high deductible amounts and patients are responsible for payment of charges until the deductible is met.
 Please have a current insurance card with you at the time of your appointment.
 Prompt payment minimizes our billing costs and benefits our patients by enabling us to maintain lower fees.
 If there is an unusual financial situation which makes it difficult to meet your medical expenses, please discuss this with our Billing Department.